JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 Navigation 3 is closely aligned with Compose, allowing an Android navigation implementation to work in shared Compose Multiplatform code with minimal changes.
-To support non-JVM platforms like web and iOS, the only thing you need is to implement [polymorphic serialization for destination keys](#polymorphic-serialization-for-destination-keys).
+To support non-JVM platforms like web and iOS, you need to implement [polymorphic serialization for destination keys](#polymorphic-serialization-for-destination-keys).

 You can compare extensive examples of Android-only and multiplatform apps using Navigation 3 on GitHub: